-This article discusses when initial MS symptoms generally appear and the typical age at which people receive a diagnosis.
-It also looks at the symptoms, types of diagnosis, and treatment.
+This article discusses when initial MS symptoms generally appear, and the typical age at which people receive a diagnosis.
+It also looks at the symptoms, types of diagnoses, and treatment.

 The age of onset of MS for most people ranges from

-The condition may start to develop after the age of 50 years, in which case doctors will refer to it as late-onset MS. Late-onset MS accounts for
+The condition may start to develop after 50 years of age, in which case, doctors will refer to it as late-onset MS. Late-onset MS accounts for

 MS has an

 There are multiple different subtypes of MS that may have different symptoms.

 Clinically isolated syndrome (CIS)